Proto:Pokémon Mystery Dungeon: Rescue Team DX

-Found in Streamingassets/data/revisionDataLocal.xml are various earlier build dates, likely from earlier prototype builds of the game.
+Found in Streamingassets/data/revisionDataLocal.xml are various earlier build dates that are a month prior before the game's announcement on Pokémon Direct 2020, likely from earlier prototype builds of the game.
 The final game actually got rid of these in the file, with the only build date that exists in the final is 2019-12-06 15:00:47

 2019-12-03 11:07:53 2019-12-03 11:19:35 2019-12-03 18:59:15 2019-12-04 13:24:21 2019-12-05 11:48:32 2019-12-05 13:20:14 2019-12-05 14:45:17 2019-12-05 15:57:59 2019-12-05 16:36:18 2019-12-06 15:00:47